 Interested in getting a quotation?
 Fill in the online form and we’ll email one across to you within 48 hours.

-Maxiboard is an extremely high performance and versatile acoustic building board for soundproofing walls.
+Maxiboard is an extremely high performance and versatile acoustic building board for soundproofing walls and partitions.
 Maxiboard can be used as an alternative to plasterboard to dramatically increase the acoustic performance of both existing and newly constructed walls and ceilings.